 Skip to main content

 Tavus sends JSON payloads to the callback_url you configure on each resource.
 On your server, read the body and branch on event_type (and message_type where noted).
-This page covers five callback areas: conversation events (below), guardrails, objectives, replica training, and video generation—payload shapes differ, and most event-specific fields live under properties.
+This page covers five callback areas: conversation events (below), guardrails, objectives, face training, and video generation - payload shapes differ, and most event-specific fields live under properties.

 Conversation Callbacks